Activator Industry Mentors

 The types of questions to ask students will depend on the stage of the program that they are up to when you visit (virtually or in-person).

-Here are some examples of questions to ask them at each stage:
+Here are some examples of questions to ask them at this stage:

-2. What part of the problem are you trying to solve – is it a cause or consequence?
+1. What is the problem you are trying to solve?
 Why have you chosen to solve that particular problem?
 How does this problem connect to your passions and/or lived experiences?

 Do you have any guidance on providing constructive feedback to students?